Starring: Álvaro Morales, Andrea Freund and Blanca Lewin

-Now, I decided to give a turn for Chile's first slasher movie, which just so happen to be marketed under TROMA releases.
-Guess I should had seen the terrible ratings coming but, oddly, it's completely devoid of the usual Troma fare; it's not weird nor was it campy.
-In fact, it's very bleak and often gritty but it just didn't cut enough body parts to keep me interested and the plot itself is all too generic.
+Now, I decided to give a turn for Chile's first slasher movie, which just so happen to be marketed under Troma releases.
+Guess I should have seen the terrible ratings from that fact alone but, oddly, this one's completely devoid of the usual Troma fare.
+It's not weird nor is it campy.
+In fact, it's very bleak and often gritty, but it just didn't cut enough body parts to keep me interested and the plot itself is all too generic.

-Starting with a black and white recording ala found footage, it chronicles a group of five's post-graduation celebration, where they decided to make-out near an ocean side cliff.
-But one thing led to another and it appears one of them, a sullen girl named Angel, had fallen to her death.
-Fast forward ten years later, Gabriel (who was the dead girl's lover) is still haunted by the events of that day and soon began to notice that his friends starts to turn up as corpses at the morgue he works at.
+Starting with a black and white recording ala found footage, Angel Negro chronicles a group of five's post-graduation celebration, where they decided to make-out near an oceanside cliff.
+But one thing led to another and it appears one of them, a sullen girl named Angel, falls to her death.
+Fast forward ten years later, Gabriel (who was the dead girl's lover) is still haunted by the events of that day and soon begins to notice his friends starting to turn up as corpses at the morgue he works at.
 Obviously, someone is killing in the name of Angel, someone who's suspiciously female, suspiciously angry and wearing a cheap white mask.

-You may think you know the story and you're right; Angel Negro comes out under the Post-Scream boom, where teens are now optional victims, and more often, folks are trying to find a new way to mold their slasher kicks.
-But Chile apparently wanted to go back to doing the usual murder mystery angle of that of Scream or even the traditional Giallo but sadly, it missed a lot of opportunities to make it any good.
+You may think you know the story and you're right; Angel Negro comes out under the Post-Scream (1996) boom, where teens are now optional victims and, more often, folks are trying to find a new way to mold their slasher kicks.
+But Chile apparently wanted to go back to doing the usual murder mystery angle like that of Scream or even the traditional Italian Giallo but sadly, it missed a lot of opportunities to make it any good.
 A lot.

 Guess it's trying to find some sort of recognition via release rights through Troma but that ain't foolin' anybody.
 Angel Negro is just too darn serious to be taken lightly, yet too plain to be considered as a slasher fan's must have or must watch.
 So, yeah, what else can I say.

-Well, it's not really what I can say, but of what I can do...
+Well, it's not really what I can say, but what I can do...